 His heroes were not Swedish, even though they finished third in the 1994 World Cup.
 He only had eyes for the brilliance of Brazil, studying the likes of Ronaldo Nazario de Lima and Ronaldinho.
 He watched severally and mastered video clips on how they performed their dribbles.

 According to Zlatan, “I don’t watch Sweden back then, I never did,” he says.
 “I loved Brazil because they were something different.

-They touched the ball differently, like field hockey where you drag the ball.
-That was magic and it felt totally different to anything I had seen before.”
+They touched the ball differently, like in field hockey, where you drag the ball.
+That was magic, and it felt totally different to anything I had seen before.”

 Zlatan Ibrahimovic Bio – Issue with Pep Guadiola:

 Playing with fire?
 Ibrahimovic has never been afraid to voice his opinions and has criticized Pep Guardiola.
 In fact, Zlatan has accused former manager Pep Guardiola of being a “coward” with “no balls”.

 His dream move to Barcelona ended in disaster and with a total breakdown in his relationship with Guardiola.